 Christine Thurlow Brenner, PhD

-- Chair, Department of Public Policy and Public Affairs, McCormack Graduate School Associate Professor, Department of Public Policy and Public Affairs
+- Chair, Department of Public Policy and Public Administration, McCormack Graduate School Associate Professor, Department of Public Policy and Public Administration

 - 617.287.6977 Telephone: